Natural Processed Coffee

 FAQ about Natural Coffee

 A1: Washed coffee is pulped and skinned mechanically removed before fermentation and drying.
-For naturals the fermentation happens inside the cherry with fruit and skin intact.
+For naturals, the fermentation happens inside the cherry with fruit and skin intact.

-Q2: Do dry processed coffees have higher defects?
+Q2: Do natural coffees have higher defects?

 A2: With poor processing, they can.
 That’s why we work with producers who have the infrastructure and expertise to manage drying carefully.